Rats and Mice

-Rats, mice and other rodents are some of the most common pests in Ireland.
-A rodent infestation in the home or workplace can potentially have very serious consequences, posing a significant threat to human health and wellbeing.
+Rats and mice and other rodents are some of the most common pests in Ireland.
+A rodent infestation in the home or workplace can potentially have very serious consequences, posing a significant threat to human health and well being.
 If you suspect you have a problem with rodents, don’t ignore it – contact the experts at Central Pest Control today.

 Protect Your Home